 Dr. Della Noce was active in the conflict resolution field for more than two decades as a researcher, practitioner, trainer, educator, and policy maker.
 Her work has helped shape contemporary conflict management practice.
 Her publications have appeared in Ohio State Journal on Dispute Resolution, Pepperdine Dispute Resolution Law Journal, Hofstra Labor & Employment Law Journal, Negotiation Journal, Mediation Quarterly, Conflict Resolution Quarterly, Journal of Online Learning and Teaching, and Communication Teacher.
 She co-authored the book Mediator Communication Competencies: Problem Solving and Transformative Practices (2005, 5th ed.), co-edited the book Transformative Mediation: A Sourcebook (2010), and contributed chapters to other books.

 Dr. Della Noce’s academic editing experience includes serving on the Editorial Board of Mediation Quarterly from 1996 to 2001, serving on the Editorial Board of Conflict Resolution Quarterly from 2007 to 2009, editing the book Transformative Mediation: A Sourcebook (2010), and serving as guest editor for a special issue of Mediation Quarterly.
-Most recently, she served as an Assistant Editor, member of the Editorial Board, and member of the Editorial Review Board, for Online Learning, the journal of the Online Learning Consortium.
+She currently serves as an Assistant Editor, member of the Editorial Board, and member of the Editorial Review Board, for Online Learning, the journal of the Online Learning Consortium, and as an Associate Editor for The Independent Scholar, the journal of the National Coalition of Independent Scholars.